TABLE OF CONTENTS

 What is Web Scraping?

-Web Scraping also known as Web Data Extraction, or screen scraping, is used to extract large amounts of data from websites.
+According to this New Zealand SEO service, Web Scraping also known as Web Data Extraction, or screen scraping, is used to extract large amounts of data from websites.
 The data can then be extracted into spreadsheets, or databases for further analysis.

 Why do I need web scraping for SEO?